tamakicao/TaxesCalculator/ReadMe.md

 >* Tax and Price should be rounded to 2 decimal places.
 ##Requirements
 * ###Non-Functional Requirements
->Sales Taxes Calculator is written in **Java** with an associated GUI and is intended to run on a PC running Windows or macOS.
+>Sales Taxes Calculator shall be written in **Java** with an associated GUI.
 * ###Functional Requirements
 >* The program must provide a usage guide.
 >* The program must allow the user to enter product information including product name, quantity, unit shelf price.
 >* The program must be able to determine the applicable tax rate.
 >* The program must round up the tax to the nearest 0.05.
 >* The program must round up to two decimal places for all calculations.
+>* The program must calculate the gross price and the tax to be paid of the item.
+>* The program must calculate the total cost of all items and the total amounts of sales taxes.
 >* The program must allow the user to add more items into the shopping cart.
 >* The program must allow the user to edit the shopping cart.
 >* The program must prevent the user from completing the shopping when the cart is empty.